Vegan Spaghetti Carbonara

 - 0.5 tsp garlic powder

-- Throw all the ingredients in a food processor and let's mix until everything transformed into a parmesan-friendly texture.
-Don't be afraid of some bigger pieces of almonds or cashews, that just makes your parmesan a bit crunchy.
+Add all ingredients to a food processor and mix until you get fine crumbles.
+No worries, in case there should be bigger chunks left, that just makes your vegan parmesan a bit crunchy.

-- Yay, and that's it!
-Seal it airtight and just sprinkle it on your pasta dishes or mix it into your pesto.
+Store in an airtight container or jar and sprinkle on top of your pasta dishes or mix it into your pesto.